LLM Fingerprinting via Semantically Conditioned Watermarks: Broader Impact and Resources

 \subsection{Resources}

-All experiements presented in this work were condicted on a single H100 (24 vCPU) or GH200 (64 vCPU) GPU node with 80GB and 98GB of memory respectively (hosted by Lambda Labs).
+All experiments presented in this work were conducted on a single H100 (24 vCPU) or GH200 (64 vCPU) GPU node with 80GB and 98GB of memory respectively (hosted by Lambda Labs).
 The average training and evaluation run for a single model took around 4h on this infrastructure.
 Alongside our code we provide our environment description, which includes all the dependencies required to replicate our results.

+\cref{tab:costs} shows the number of tokens needed for embedding the different fingerprints.
+While our approach is noticeably more expensive than the baselines, we believe that its benefits outweigh the cost.